kriszyp/transporter/README.md

 Using Yabble
 ------------

-Using and configuring Yabble looks something like this:
+Using and configuring Yabble looks something like this (once again, you should use your own copy):

     <script src="http://github.com/jbrantly/yabble/raw/master/lib/yabble.js"></script>
     <script>